-A lower credit score, whilst it may not stop you from getting the loan it could hurt you interest rates and even incur some extra upfront fees.
+A lower credit score, whilst it may not stop you from getting the loan it could hurt your interest rates and even incur some extra upfront fees.

 4. Backup Cash

-It’s not just an excellent credit score that you will need, but some decent reserves in the bank to pay any and all potential upcoming expenses.
-These are both personal and investment related, having six months worth of payments in the bank has become part and parcel of the process of lending.
+It’s not just an excellent credit score that you will need, but some decent reserves in the bank to pay all potential upcoming expenses.
+These are both personal and investment-related, having six months’ worth of payments in the bank has become part and parcel of the process of lending.

 Lenders want to know that a sudden or unexpected expense won’t cause you to default.